valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

 ## P3L3 Artchitectural Views

-An architecture is NOT a diagram .
-It is a set of decisions.
+    "An architecture is NOT a diagram .
+It is a set of decisions." - Prof. Spencer Rugaber

 - Kruchten's Views
     - **Logical View** Structural breakdown of computational, communicational and behavioral responsibilities.
     - **Developmental View** Units of source code: packages, classes, libraries.
 Diagrmas: UML Package, Diagram, CVS.
     - **Proces View** Processes and threads into which execution is divided.
 UML Deploymnet Diagram.
     - **Physical View** Machines used for system  execution and how processes are allocated to them.
 UML Deployment diagram.
+    - **Use Case View** Important execution sequences from the external actors' of view.
+UML Use Case Diagram.
+- Non-Kruchten's Views
+    - **Feature View** Conceptual units from the user's point of view.
+Feature diagram.
+    - **Nonn-Functional View** How non-functional requirements affetcs the software architecture.
+Explicit tradeoffs.

 ## Resources

 - [Class Resources PAge](https://www.udacity.com/wiki/saad/resources)